| Network Working Group | E. Allman |

 ABNF:

-; RFC 2049 are also not recommended.
 Protocol Elements are conceptual parts of the protocol that are not specific to either signers or verifiers.
 The protocol descriptions for signers and verifiers are described in later sections (Signer Actions (Section 5) and Verifier Actions (Section 6)).
 NOTE: This section must be read in the context of those sections.

 To support multiple concurrent public keys per signing domain, the key namespace is subdivided using "selectors".
 For example, selectors might indicate the names of office locations (e.g., "sanfrancisco", "coolumbeach", and "reykjavik"), the signing date (e.g., "january2005", "february2005", etc.), or even the individual user.